laurenchen0631/English-Learning/category/common_phrase.md

 - on par with sth 與..相同 == equal or similar to someone or something
 	- In my opinion, none of the new jazz trumpeters are on a par with Miles Davis.
 	- Global Offensive may be on par with the National Football League’s viewership today.
+- (right) on cue 不出所料 == as if planned to happen exactly at that moment
+	- We were just about to say "I do" when, right on cue, my little cousin started crying.
 - in step with 與..一致 == in agreement with someone or something
 	- She is very much in step with the times.
 	- Gasoline prices rose in step with oil prices.